craftcms/spoke-and-chain/README.md

 ```
 (the first build will be somewhat lengthy, ignore the warnings from `queue_1`).

-If it appears to hang at `Building php_xdebug`, your PhpStorm or other IDE is likely waiting for an XDebug connection; quit PhpStorm or stop it from listening for Xdebug during the initial build.
+If it appears to hang at `Building php_xdebug`, your PhpStorm or other IDE is likely waiting for an Xdebug connection; quit PhpStorm or stop it from listening for Xdebug during the initial build.

 4. Once the site is up and running (see below), navigate to:
 ```
 http://localhost:8000
 ```

-The Vite dev server for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:3080`
+The Vite dev server for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:3000`

 🎉 You're now up and running Nginx, PHP, Postgres, Redis, xdebug, & Vite without having to do any devops!